tpoisot/ms_pop_networks/ms_pop.md

 likely to act on components of dissimilarity.
-A common feature of the examples mentioned here is that pinpointing the exact mechanism through which species interactions interfere often requires a good working knowledge of the system's natural history.  <!--DBS: I feel like the rest of this paragraph is an outlier.--> In their current state, ecological networks most often account for a single type of interactions [although new datasets are starting to emerge, *e.g.* @mouritsen_food_2011 and @zander_food_2011].
-Our ability to understand these complex phenomenon will be contingent on our ability to (i) integrate different types of interactions in ecological networks [@goudard_nontrophic_2008;@kefi_more_2012], and (ii) to provide rich meta-data regarding the identity of each node in the network.
+A common feature of the examples mentioned here is that pinpointing the exact mechanism through which species interactions interfere often requires a good working knowledge of the system's natural history.

 ## Benefits for network analysis

 Accounting for the relationships between biotic interactions can be a powerful explanation for species co-occurrence.
 Recent experimental work by @sanders_indirect_2012 showed that some predator species can only be maintained if another predator species is present, since the latter regulates a competitively superior prey and allows for prey coexistence.
 These effects involving several species and several types of interactions across trophic levels are complex [and for this reason, have been deemed unpredictable in the past, @tack_can_2011], and can only be understood by comparing communities in